Before his death in Maine, famed ‘LOVE’ artist was at the center of a lawsuit alleging fraud

 The art publisher also accused the Morgan Art Foundation, which said decades ago it struck a deal to reproduce and sell limited editions of Indiana’s works, of failing to keep up with agreed-upon royalty payments to the artist.
 The organization denied the claim, according to the Times.

-The foundation’s lawsuit argues a Morgan representative who was close to Indiana met with him in Vinalhaven in 2014 to discuss concerns about McKenzie, and during that conversation, Indiana said the art publisher was a “loose cannon, out of control” and that he “doesn’t even ask permission” before creating purportedly Robert Indiana artworks.
+The foundation’s lawsuit argues a Morgan advisor who was close to Indiana met with him in Vinalhaven in 2014 to discuss concerns about McKenzie, and during that conversation, Indiana said the art publisher was a “loose cannon, out of control” and that he “doesn’t even ask permission” before creating what were purportedly Robert Indiana artworks.

-The lawsuit goes on to allege that the artist confirmed to the Morgan representative that he had never before seen some of the artworks McKenzie was promoting as Robert Indiana pieces, including an artwork depicting the word “CHAI” in the style of the famed “LOVE” piece.
+The lawsuit goes on to allege that the artist confirmed to the Morgan advisor that he had never before seen some of the artworks McKenzie was promoting as Robert Indiana pieces, including an artwork depicting the word “CHAI” in the style of the famed “LOVE” piece.

 The foundation claimed that in the aftermath of the 2014 meeting, Thomas began sending vulgar and threatening emails from Indiana’s email account telling the Morgan representative to leave the artist alone, which the organization argued was suspicious because the language was out of character for Indiana.